bignuts/lor-api/README.md

-# lor-api - Legends of Runeterra assets repository
+# lor-api - Legends of Runeterra dataset repository

-The repository contains all the available assets published from https://developer.riotgames.com/docs/lor since 1.0.0 version of the game.
+The repository contains all the available dataset published from https://developer.riotgames.com/docs/lor since 1.0.0 version of the game.

 ## How to use:

-There are two ways to use the assets, preferred one is to fetch data API style with [jsDelivr](https://www.jsdelivr.com/), or just clone the repository.
+There are two ways to use the dataset, preferred one is to fetch data API style with [jsDelivr](https://www.jsdelivr.com/), or just clone the repository.

 ### jsDelivr: